pleo-io/node-challenge/README.md

 ## Description

-First of all thanks for the opportunity to make this challenge.
-It is very interesting.
-It might take one or two days to finish it.

-My first solution approach is:
+### What I did.
- [ ] Create the expensive API under the endpoint GET `/expenses` with defined search criteria and allows some pagination.
+ [X] Create the expenses API under the endpoint GET `/expenses/get-expenses` with defined search criteria and allows some pagination.
- [ ] Define a presenter layer (a.k.a controllers) by extracting the routing callback functions into a different file.
+  - [X] Add class-validator and class-transformer to make easier the http request validation.
+  - [X] Create catchAsync function to decorate controllers action in order to manage the unexpected async error and reduce the dependency of next function.
- [X] Add a docker-compose file to wrap all the infrastructure so that it does not need to have it in local machine.
+ [X] Add a docker-compose file to wrap all the infrastructure so that it does not need to have it in the host machine.
  [X] Refactor the configuration to get them from environment variables.
+ [X] Separate the server creation from the application creation to separate both responsibilities [X] Upgrade the `jest.config.js` files.

- If I have time
+ ### What I would have done if I have time
+ [ ] Add to the docker-compose the application.
- [ ] Add Graphql presenter layer.
+ [ ] Add Github actions to enable a ci pipeline.
+ [ ] Separate all applications files (a.k.a middleware, server.ts , etc ) in a different folder leaving just the configuration files and the entry point in the folder root.
+ [ ] Standardised the  modules by following the pattern from expenses packages [ ] Improve logging by externalizing the implementation by using either [pino](npmjs.com/package/pino) or [wiston](npmjs.com/package/winston).
+ [ ] Improve the observability by adding Prometheus to collect either system metrics or custom metrics [ ] Improve the readiness check by checking if the database is alive [ ] Add more typing to the object and functions.

+ ### Chanllenges I faced.
+  * During the validation of the sorting field in the expenses.dto the @ValidatedNested decorators didn't work for me.
+So in order to work around it I created a custom decorator to fullfil the job, Here might be a area of improvement.
+  * During the tests execution I face with a annoying warning that I couldn't figure it out how to remove it: See below `console.error WARNING: NODE_ENV value of 'test' did not match any deployment config file names.`

+### How long it took me to get this point.
+I started working on Wednesday and finish on friday morning, dedicating around 5 hours per day.

 ## Install